AmrDeveloper/GQL/README.md

 SELECT name FROM commits GROUP By name having name = "AmrDeveloper"

 SELECT * FROM branches
-SELECT * FROM branches WHERE ishead = "true"
+SELECT * FROM branches WHERE ishead = true
 SELECT * FROM branches WHERE name ends_with "master" SELECT * FROM branches WHERE name contains "origin"